TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/advanced_topics.md

   end
 ~~~

 Well, that got interesting fast.
 The basic principle here is to just use the `#redirect` method to send one route to another route.
-If your route is quite simple, it's a really straightforward method.
+If your route is basic, it's a really straightforward method.
 But if you want to also send the original parameters, you need to do a bit of gymnastics by capturing the parameter inside `%{here}`.
 Note the single quotes around everything.

 In the example above, we've also renamed the route for convenience by using an alias with the `:as` parameter.
 This lets us use that name in methods like the `#_path` helpers.
 Again, test out your `$ rails routes` with questions.